lucasnevespereira/go-gituser/CONTRIBUTING.md

 ## Create a Pull Request

 After pushing your branch normally you'll have a link to create a pull request in your terminal.
 Click on that link. <br>
-If you don't find it go to your github repo, find your branch and click the button <b>Create a Pull Request<b>
+If you don't find it go to your github repo, find your branch and click the button <b>Create a Pull Request</b>

 To submit the Pull Request(PR) write a `Title`, `Leave a message` and press `Create pull request` button.